Oluwafemi-Moyinoluwa/WeatherNow/README.md

 # WeatherNow
-a weather app designed with Html,Css and Javscript
+a weather app designed with Html,Css and Javascript